 Make a Plan

-Create a 1, 3, and 5 year plan.
-Be as specific as possible when you can.
+Create a 1, 3, and 5-year plan.
+Be as specific as possible if you can.
 Research whether you need to go back to school.
 Study other people who have done something similar.
-Go to all ends to discover this new path for yourself.
+You can find stories of dancers going through career transitions at Pivot for Dancers, a site helping dancers at all stages of their career carve out future paths.
 Create goals and a realistic timeline.

 Think Long Term

-All of my career has been lived contract to contract.
+My entire adult career has been freelance, contract to contract.
 I never knew where I would be beyond 6 months.
-When you transition out of the fast-paced Entertainment world, it’s time to flip the switch on your mentality.
-Changing careers requires planning and a long-term goal, unlike dance gigs which are all about being able to drop what you’re doing at a moments notice to fly to Tokyo.
+When you transition out of the fast-paced entertainment world, it’s time to flip the switch on your mentality.
+Changing careers requires planning and a long-term goal, unlike dance gigs which are all about being able to drop what you’re doing at a moment’s notice to fly to Tokyo or board a ship.